-- 3) We have disclosed to you: - a) the results of our assessment of the risk that the financial statements may be materially misstated as a result of fraud - b) all information in relation to fraud or suspected fraud that we are aware of and that affects the Entity and involves: management, employees who have significant roles in internal control, or others, where the fraud could have a material effect on the financial statements - c) all information in relation to allegations of fraud, or suspected fraud, affecting the Entity's financial statements, communicated by employees, former employees, analysts, regulators, or others - d) all known instances of non-compliance or suspected non-compliance with laws and regulations, including all aspects of contractual agreements, whose effects should be considered when preparing financial statements - e) all known actual or possible litigation and claims whose effects should be considered when preparing the financial statements.
+- 3) We have disclosed to you: - a) the results of our assessment of the risk that the financial statements may be materially misstated as a result of fraud. - b) all information in relation to fraud or suspected fraud that we are aware of that involves: - management; - employees who have significant roles in internal control over financial reporting; or - others where such fraud or suspected fraud could have a material effect on the financial statements.

+- c) all information in relation to allegations of fraud, or suspected fraud, affecting the financial statements, communicated by employees, former employees, analysts, regulators, or others. - d) all known instances of non-compliance or suspected non-compliance with laws and regulations, including all aspects of contractual agreements, whose effects should be considered when preparing financial statements. - e) all known actual or possible litigation and claims whose effects should be considered when preparing the financial statements.